csc510g12/hw1/README.md

   - Push your changes to this repository on your branch.
   - Create a pull request to the `main` branch of this repository.

+Once you open a PR, contributor bot will add you into team member list below.

 ## Team Members

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->